Playing to Win, versus Playing Not to Lose

 For me, the solution was twofold.

 • We had to accept failure as an inevitable outcome.
 I believe this is where a lot of people stop.
 If you view failure as negative, then everything that stems from it (loss of money, a hit to your ego, and other setbacks) becomes your focal point.
-But if you view it as a learning opportunity, it just becomes part of the cost of getting better.
+Lesson Learned: When you view it as a learning and self-improvement opportunity (“cognitive reframing”), it just becomes part of the cost of getting better.

 • We developed a structured approach for future investments (read more about it here).
-Each new venture was treated like a project.
+We treated each new venture like a project.
 It was focused, analytical, and unemotional.
-This became easier each time.
-It’s amazing how that distance switched the focus from risk to reward.
+With this approach, speculative investments became easier each time.
+It’s amazing how that distance also helps switch the focus from risk to reward.

-This new understanding led to a presentation that helped relaunch a company and has helped several clients critically assess both the risks and rewards of their plans, and may help someone consider whether they are focused on winning or simply on not losing.
+This understanding led to a presentation I gave that helped relaunch a company, helped several clients critically assess the risks and rewards of their plans, and may help someone consider whether they are focused on winning or simply on not losing.

 As Richard Branson wrote in his book, Screw It, Let’s Do It: Lessons in Life, “If you opt for a safe life, you will never know what it’s like to win.”
 So, are you ready to play to win?